Skip Navigation

 Annotation: This guidance documents safety and effectiveness assurances for dental amalgam, mercury, or amalgam alloy that manufacturers must address before they can market the device.
 Contents include background, scope, describing the device in a 510(k) premarket notification, risks to health, composition and performance data, biocompatibility, and labeling for dental professionals.

-Keywords: Dental care, Marketing, Oral health, Product safety, Regulations, Risk management, Treatment effectiveness
+Keywords: Marketing, Oral health, Oral health care, Product safety, Regulations, Risk management, Treatment effectiveness

 U.S. Department of Health and Human Services, Trans-agency Working Group on the Health Effects of Dental Amalgam.
 2004.
 Review and analysis of the literature on the potential health effects of dental amalgams: Executive summary.
 Bethesda, MD: Life Sciences Research Office, 8 pp.